Our Ethical Careers Policy

 SEA’s 10 Core Ethical Careers & Recruitment Principles:

 - We will not knowingly devise marketing campaigns advertising career and employability related roles which contribute to the detrimental effects of the fossil fuels, mining, arms and tobacco industries.
 Such roles may be uploaded by third parties onto SEA’s digital jobs board and may be discussed at careers fairs and within careers guidance interviews (where impartiality is contracted at the start of each interview), should students seek this.
-Furthermore, we will not upload and will decline to approve any roles on our jobs board that are uploaded by third parties that require manual approval in tobacco companies and those that produce tobacco-based products.
-Tobacco companies and those that produce tobacco-based products will also be unable to access our careers fairs and employer events.
+Furthermore, we will not upload and will decline to approve any roles on our jobs board that are uploaded by third parties that require manual approval in oil, gas, tar sands, and tobacco companies and those that produce tobacco-based products.
+Oil, gas, tar sands and tobacco companies and those that produce tobacco-based products will also be unable to access our careers fairs and employer events.

 - All opportunities listed within our digital jobs board are thoroughly screened to ensure that they are legitimate opportunities, that their working environments are safe for our students and graduates and that employers are abiding by current employment law.
 All parties involved in SEA-funded internships must sign a tripartite agreement, including thorough risk assessment, prior to commencement of the role.